How to Make Chicken Stock Recipe

 • Next add butter, garlic, bouillon cubes and pepper to pot.
 Bring pot to boil over high heat.
 Once water begins boiling, reduce heat to medium low and cover.
 Occasionally stir seasonings (sometimes will stick to the sides of the pan) in the pot and cover during cooking time.

-• Cook for 1 hour and 30 – 45 minutes or until breast meat is tender and can be pulled apart easily with a fork.
+• Cook for 1 hour and 30 – 45 minutes or until breast meat is tender.

 Notes